Fredricho/BattleShipGame/README.md

 When you hit a ship, you will see "@" on the board and "Hit", if you miss you will see "X" and "Miss.

-The game is live here, Enjoy the game!: [BattleShipGame](https://fredricho.github.)
+The game is live here, Enjoy the game!
+[BattleShipGame](https://battleship-game9.herokuapp.com/)

 <img src="assets/images/mock.png"
   style="height:200px width:200px;">